marcobidoia98/OWA/README.md

 Python implementation of Ordered Weighted Averaging (OWA) or Weighted Ordered Weighted Averaging (WOWA) aggregation functions.
 Designed to work with large datasets.

-Numpy, Pandas and Scipy libraries are required. <br />
+Numpy, Pandas and Scipy libraries are required.

 Relevant literature on the theory behind those methods: